hapax/hapax.github.io/assets/chandra.md

 *Prerequisites.* This post is aimed at high school students with an interest and background in physics.
-We'll need basic Newtonian mechanics (kinetic energy and momentum), the law of gravitation, some "old school" quantum mechanics (the Bohr model and de Broglie wavelength), and a little special relativity.
+We assume basic Newtonian mechanics (kinetic energy and momentum) and the law of gravitation, as well as some familiarity with "old school" quantum mechanics (the Bohr model and de Broglie wavelength).
-Mathematically, apart from high school algebra and geometry, we assume familiarity with vectors and how to calculate their lengths.
+On the math side, we use vector notation and need to know how to calculate a vector's length.
+That's it!

 ## 2. Fermi gas<a id="sec-2" name="sec-2"></a>